juriad/advent-2020/README.md

 * XQuery - not powerful enough
 * Pony - ld: unrecognised emulation mode: cx16
 * Oberon - not exactly a language, it is an operating system
+* Java - JVM languages will be next year
+* Scala - JVM languages will be next year